Settings

 How many of those "random policy ideas into the void" were to lift regulations to allow people to build housing?
 Which sounds a hell of a lot simpler than figuring out how to make everyone wealthier without proportional increases in market prices.

-• poulsbohemian an hour ago
+• poulsbohemian 2 months ago

 Jesus Christ the replies to this are stupid.
 Have any of you three spent any time in Olympia or working on housing?
 No?
 Then shut the fuck up.

-• scubbo a day ago
+• scubbo 2 months ago

 People can't afford to live in cities?
 Well, they should simply choose to live elsewhere.